-Just the thing for a bunch of rowdies gathered to watch football, don't you think?
+Just the thing for a bunch of friends gathered to watch football, don't you think?

 Speaking of which, we have several fine Superbowl recipes on the site if you are looking for ideas.
 And go Niners.
 (Yes, I know they're not playing.
 There's always next season.)

-- 1 rustic loaf of bread, unsliced, either Italian or French
+1 rustic loaf bread, unsliced, either Italian or French

 Wrap with the aluminum foil.
 At this point you can make ahead and refrigerate until ready to bake.

 Bake in a 350°F oven for 15 minutes.
 Then uncover the foil from the bread and cook for 10 minutes more, until all of the cheese has melted.

 Place on a serving board or plate to serve.

 |Amount per serving|

 |% Daily Value*|

 |Total Fat 22g||28%|